 The prime pick to keep things chic, classy and full of Big Easy charm.
 Sip cocktails in an intimate brick courtyard, then slip off the heels and dip your feet in the salt water pool.
 Surrounded by leafy foliage, wrought iron, plantation shutters, and twinkling gas lamps, this is the most charming spot to defy Bourbon Street’s debauchery.

 Shake it in style at Bourbon Heat, where they play a mix of R&B, hip hop, and house music until the wee hours.
 Perfect for the bride who’s got the dance moves and isn’t afraid to flaunt them.
 Best part?
 Head to their 50-foot outdoor balcony for some awesome people-watching of Bourbon Street down below.

 Wind down for great sips and good conversation at this intimate, Victorian-inspired bar, tucked away from the Bourbon Street chaos.
-Lauded as one of the best-kept secrets of the French Quarter, May Bailey’s Place was once one of the most popular and successful bordellos in New Orleans’ red-light district.
+Lauded as one of the best-kept secrets of the French Quarter, May Baily’s Place was once one of the most popular and successful bordellos in New Orleans’ red-light district.
 Its notorious history makes it a favorite stop for local ghost tours and history buffs.
-We like to think that the ghost of the famous Madam May Bailey herself continues to look after all the patrons who pass through her doors.
+We like to think that the ghost of the famous Madam May Baily herself continues to look after all the patrons who pass through her doors.